-The Company entered into an employment agreement with Mark E Jones III (the "Jones Employment Agreement") dated July 20, 2010 and was terminated in 2019; an employment agreement (the "Appleyard Agreement") dated December 10, 2015 with Nicholas Appleyard; an employment agreement (the "Brunsdon Agreement") dated December 10, 2015 with Scott Brunsdon; an employment agreement (the "Srivastava Agreement") dated December 10, 2015 with R. Mohan Srivastava, which was terminated in 2018 and a management agreement (the "Pereira Management Agreement") dated July 20, 2010 with Geopex - E.L.
-Da Silva Pereira-Me ("Geopex"), a company wholly-owned by Elton Pereira pursuant to which Mr. Pereira's services were provided to the Company until its termination in 2018.
+The Company entered into an employment agreement (the "Appleyard Agreement") dated December 10, 2015 with Nicholas Appleyard; an employment agreement (the "Brunsdon Agreement") dated December 10, 2015 with Scott Brunsdon; a consulting agreement (the "Srivastava Agreement") dated May 1, 2018 with R. Mohan Srivastava.